soumalyanandy/OOP-Js/JSF/README.md

 8. We use this class to save and get data.
 Data.data() -> to set the data param to insert/update.
 Data.save() -> save the data.
 Data.get(Id) -> get specific data.
 9. Form validation function to validate user input.
 Validate.getFormData() -> to get form input.
 Validate.block() -> to set formBlock instance.
 Validate.setRules() -> to set validation rules.
 Validate.setErrorMessages() -> to set error messages.
 Validate.run() -> run form validation.
 10. This 'helper function' will help to do regular work. rtrim() -> trim space from right side, ltrim() -> trim space from left side, collection() -> convert array like object to collection(array of objects) etc. 'predefined_object.prototype' function will help us to write code in more user readable format. [items].remove(key) -> delete array by key, [items]. removeItem(val) -> remove item by val etc.
+11. File.addJS() -> to load js file, File.addCSS() -> to load css file, File.addIMG() -> to load image file.
+All files are loaded at the time of module call from route.

 Limitations :
 --------------